hocsinhloply/udemy/README.md

 <a name="lab"></a>
 # II.
 Lab
-- Create Cluster IAM role: Select the Cluster IAM role to allow the Kubernetes control plane to manage AWS resources on your behalf.
+1. **Create Cluster IAM role**: Select the Cluster IAM role to allow the Kubernetes control plane to manage AWS resources on your behalf.
 This cannot be changed after the cluster is created.
 To create a new custom role, follow the instructions in the Amazon EKS User Guide .
 ```
 AWS Management Console
 a.
 Open the IAM console at https://console.aws.amazon.com/iam/.